Risk Management Policy

 All employees are responsible for supporting and contributing to active management of risk.
 Each employee is accountable for recognising and responding to material business risks, and for implementing risk mitigation and/or action plans, associated with their role.

-This Policy will be reviewed annually by the Board, the Audit & Risk Committee and relevant senior management, and submitted to the Board for approval.
+This Policy will be reviewed annually by the Board, the Risk and Sustainability Committee and relevant senior management, and submitted to the Board for approval.